using NeuralPDE, Lux, ModelingToolkit, Optimization, OptimizationOptimisers,

 - Generalization — a trained PINN solves one specific instance of a PDE (one set of boundary/initial conditions).
 To solve the same PDE with different conditions, you must retrain.
 This is where neural operators (next chapter) offer an advantage.

-- Seismic travel times — Smith et al. (2021) trained EikoNet, a deep neural network constrained by the eikonal equation, to predict seismic travel times in complex 3D velocity models.
+- Seismic travel times via the eikonal equation — Smith et al. (2021) (EikoNet) and Waheed et al. (2021) (PINNeik) are the canonical references for embedding the eikonal equation in a PINN to compute travel times in heterogeneous 3D velocity models.

-- Geophysics overview — Alkhalifah et al. (2022) provides a review of machine-learning methods for geophysics with emphasis on physics-informed approaches, covering seismic imaging, inversion, and interpretation.
+- Physics-informed ML for geophysics — review — Alkhalifah et al. (2022) surveys physics-informed approaches across seismic imaging, inversion, and interpretation.